ancient-military-history

 Bronze Age to Iron Age (1200–700 BCE)

 The collapse of the Bronze Age empires (Hittites, Mycenaeans) saw a fragmentation of military technology.
-The Sea Peoples used metal shields, but most Greek states reverted to wooden shields until the Archaic period.
-Iron’s greater availability eventually lowered costs, allowing more soldiers to afford metal fittings.
+The Sea Peoples, who raided the eastern Mediterranean, used metal shields, as depicted in Egyptian reliefs.
+However, most Greek states reverted to wooden shields during the Dark Ages.
+Iron's greater availability eventually lowered costs, allowing more soldiers to afford metal fittings.
 The Argive shield (8th century BCE) was the first standardized military shield in Greece, combining a wooden core with a thin bronze surface.
 This compromise remained in use for centuries.
+During the Archaic period, bronze greaves and helmets became common, but the shield stayed hybrid.
+The sheer expense of a full bronze shield meant that only hoplites who could afford panoply used them; poorer citizens used lighter wicker shields.
+This economic stratification persisted until state-funded armies emerged.

 Roman Reforms (c.
 350–100 BCE)

-The manipular legion adopted the scutum (wood) but gradually thickened the metal rim.
+The manipular legion adopted the scutum (wooden) but gradually thickened the metal rim.
 By the time of Caesar, the scutum had iron edging and a heavy bronze boss.
-Polybius describes Roman shields as “covered with canvas and leather” with an iron rim that “resisted the blows of swords.”
+Polybius describes Roman shields as "covered with canvas and leather" with an iron rim that "resisted the blows of swords."
 The Marian reforms (c.
-107 BCE) standardized equipment, but the scutum remained primarily wooden until the 3rd century CE, when economic pressures led to the rise of cheaper iron bucklers for legions on the frontiers.
+107 BCE) standardized equipment, but the scutum remained primarily wooden until the 3rd century CE.
+The state began supplying shields, which allowed for replacement of damaged ones.
+However, the cost of all-metal shields was still prohibitive for entire legions.
+Instead, the Romans improved wood lamination and used steam bending to create the curved shape.
+This produced a shield that was almost as strong as metal but cheaper.
+Auxiliary troops used oval shields of different materials, and cavalry carried the parma, a round bronze shield.

 Late Antiquity and Early Medieval

 By the 4th century CE, the round bronze shield (clipeus) became widespread among Roman infantry and cavalry.
-The Byzantine skoutarion continued this tradition.
-Meanwhile, the Germanic peoples used round wooden shields with iron bosses, later influencing the Viking shield.
-The full transition to metal shields in Europe did not occur until the High Middle Ages, when knights carried all-metal armatures (shields became smaller and purely defensive).
-However, the ancient precedent of metal shield design directly informed these later developments.
+The Byzantine skoutarion continued this tradition, being a round shield of wood faced with metal.
+Meanwhile, Germanic peoples used round wooden shields with iron bosses, later influencing the Viking shield.
+The Viking shield, made of linden wood, had a central iron boss and rawhide rim; it was light and easily replaceable.
+Full metal shields did not become standard in Europe until the High Middle Ages, when knights carried all-metal armatures as part of plate armor.
+The shield itself shrunk to a smaller heater shape, now intended primarily for deflecting blows rather than covering the body.
+The ancient precedent of metal shield design directly informed these later developments, and many medieval shields were still constructed of wood with metal facing.

 Technological and Economic Considerations